neutrons/Shiver/README.md

-# Shiver - Spectroscopy Histogram Visualizer for Event Reduction
+# Shiver

-Desktop Application (tool) for allowing the examination of Time of Flight (ToF) inelastic neutron data, from single crystal, direct geometry experiments.
+Tool (desktop application) for allowing the examination of Time of Flight (ToF) inelastic neutron data, from single crystal, direct geometry experiments.

 ## Installation